infobyte/faraday/README.md

 The main purpose of Faraday is to re-use the available tools in the community to take advantage of them in a multiuser way.

-Design for simplicity, users should feel no difference between their own terminal application and the one included in Faraday.
+Designed for simplicity, users should notice no difference between their own terminal application and the one included in Faraday.
 Developed with a specialized set of functionalities that help users improve their own work.
 Do you remember yourself programming without an IDE?
-Well, Faraday does the same an IDE does for you when programming, but from the perspective of a penetration test.
+Well, Faraday does the same as an IDE does for you when programming, but from the perspective of a penetration test.

 ![GUI - Web](https://raw.github.com/wiki/infobyte/faraday/images/GUI_Dashboard_new.png)